 - Whether you are just starting out in genealogy or an accomplished researcher, you will learn something more from Lisa Louise Cooke's podcasts found at this website.
 In 30 minute increments, Lisa starts at the very beginning, and provides tips and encouragement to the new and not-so-new genealogist.
 Also check out her website and podcasts at Genealogy Gems [Lisa maintains both a free and premium edition of these podcasts].
 Always check her show notes as she provides the links to websites she discusses AND listen whenever you get the chance to anything she does related to Google as Lisa is a Google guru.

-Ireland (Coming Soon)
+Ireland (Coming in August, 2019)

 Newfoundland